-As Management of the Finance Authority of Maine (FAME or the Authority), we offer readers of the Authority's financial statements this narrative overview and analysis of the financial activities of the Authority for the fiscal year ended June 30, 2019.
+As Management of the Finance Authority of Maine (FAME or the Authority), we offer readers of the Authority's financial statements this narrative overview and analysis of the financial activities of the Authority for the fiscal year ended June 30, 2020.
 As required, the Authority's financial statements are presented in the manner prescribed by Governmental Accounting Standards Board (GASB) Statement No. 34 - Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments (GASB 34), as amended.
 Under GASB 34, the Authority's funds are identified as Proprietary, or Business-type funds, Governmental funds, and Fiduciary funds.
 The Authority's funds are generally created by federal or state statute.

 Four of the Authority's funds are combined as Proprietary or Business-type: the Mortgage Insurance Program Fund, the NextGen Administration Fund, the Maine Loan Program Fund, and the Other Educational Funds in the basic financial statements.
 The remaining funds are classified as either Governmental Funds or Fiduciary Funds.
 Governmental Funds combine the Authority's governmental business finance-related funds with its education finance-related funds.
 The Authority manages the Fiduciary Funds, for other boards or entities either pursuant to statute or contract.
-The Authority serves as administrator for the Maine Education Savings Program, also known as NextGen 529, which is included in the Statement of Net Position-Fiduciary Funds.
+The Authority serves as administrator for the Maine Education Savings Program, also known as NextGen 529, which is included in the Statement of Net Position - Fiduciary Funds.

-Significant Highlights for the Year Ended June 30, 2019
+Significant Highlights for the Year Ended June 30, 2020

-• In challenging economic periods, the demand for the Authority's commercial loan insurance increases as financial institutions seek to mitigate risk by requiring the Authority's insurance protection.
-As a result, the Authority typically experiences a decrease in the insured commercial loan portfolio in an improving economy.
-However, the Authority has been able to negate this cyclical contraction because of the popularity of the On-Line Answer (OLA) program.
+• In challenging economic periods, the demand for the Authority's commercial loan insurance product increases as financial institutions seek to mitigate risk by requiring the Authority's insurance protection.
+Conversely, the Authority typically experiences a decrease in the insured commercial loan portfolio in an improving economy.
+The Authority has been able to abate this cyclical contraction because of the popularity of the On-Line Answer (OLA) program.

-The insured commercial loan portfolio showed modest growth year over year, increasing 4.5% from \$115.3 million at June 30, 2018, to \$120.5 million at June 30, 2019.
-The allowance for insured commercial loan losses totaled \$14.5 million and \$14.6 million, and represented 13% and 12% of insured commercial loans at June 30, 2018 and June 30, 2019, respectively.
+The insured commercial loan portfolio showed modest growth year over year, increasing 5.0% from \$120.5 million at June 30, 2019, to \$126.5 million at June 30, 2020.
+The allowance for insured commercial loan losses totaled \$14.6 million and \$17.2 million, and represented 12% and 14% of insured commercial loans at June 30, 2019 and June 30, 2020, respectively.
 The allowance for insured commercial loan losses and associated provision reflect: the net growth in the insured loan portfolio; the economic conditions present; the inherent credit quality of the underlying insured loan portfolio; probable losses on insured loans; and the amount of claims paid, net of recoveries.
-The Authority recorded a net provision on insured loans of \$1.4 million and a net provision of \$2.3 million during the year ended June 30, 2018 and June 30, 2019, respectively, which represent the Authority's current assessment based upon the credit quality and risks in the portfolio.
-During fiscal year 2018, the Authority paid claims, net of recoveries, totaling \$0.8 million, compared to net claims paid totaling \$2.2 million in fiscal year 2019.
+The Authority recorded a net provision on insured loans of \$2.3 million and \$3.0 million during the year ended June 30, 2019 and June 30, 2020, respectively, which represents the Authority's current assessment based upon the credit quality and risks in the portfolio, including provisions for increased risk resulting from the COVID-19 pandemic.
+During fiscal year 2019, the Authority paid claims, net of recoveries, totaling \$2.2 million, compared to net claims paid totaling \$0.4 million in fiscal year 2020.